Turn Useless Space Into Useful Green Space

 Prospective applicants are encouraged to contact the Eco-Roof Program Coordinator in advance of their application to discuss their proposals (Annemarie Baynton: email@example.com or 416-392-1848).

-For full program details and to apply online please visit www.toronto.ca/livegreen/ecoroofs
+For full program details and to apply online, please visit www.toronto.ca/livegreen/ecoroofs

-The Green Roofing Revolution
+The Green Flat Roofing Revolution

-Here in Toronto the green roofing revolution is being led by Avenue Road Roofing and its valued partner, Xero Flor, one of North America’s leading suppliers of green roofing design, installation and maintenance.
+Here in Toronto, the green flat roofing revolution is being led by Avenue Road Roofing and its valued partner, Xero Flor, one of North America’s leading suppliers of green roofing design, installation and maintenance.
 Our most recent joint effort was the construction of a green roof for the Drum Artz Centre in Toronto, a charitable project that was featured in an episode of Green Force, aired earlier this year on HGTV.

 Avenue Road Roofing managed the project from start to finish.
 Step one was to complete engineering studies on the existing roofing and the new roofing required for the Xero Flor 301 System, selected because of its light weight.